Device-Native/website/docs/index.md

 - [Ad Recommendations](rec-ads.md) - shows how to integrate ads into recommendation sections of your launcher, such as suggested or recently-used apps.
 - [Search Ads](search-ads.md) - shows how to integrate ads into search results of your launcher.
+- [Hot App Suggestions](hot-app-suggestions.md) - shows how to integrate hot app suggestions into your launcher.

 ## Need Help?